saramorrin/battleships/README.md

 # Site Design Considerations

 ### User Expectations
-- The game should be engaging for the player and clearly display a winner and a loser
+- The game should be engaging for the player and clearly display a winner and a loser after each turn.

 ## Colour Scheme and Font

+To provide an improved user experience and a point of difference I decided to implement a colour scheme to the game.
+I hoped that this would provide a slightly more interesting visual experience for the player and also give a better definition to the functions when there are run.

+ - Player input requests and messages in Purple colour (\033[1;35;10m)
+ - Win messages in Cyan colour (\033[1;36;10m)
+ - Lose messages in Red colour(\033[1;31;10m)

 ## Site Skeleton